 In reviewing and reflecting on this opportunity, the Board has held extended discussions and is doing due diligence.
 The School is still fully maintaining the current, thriving lower school building and programs.
 Once construction of the new building begins, we will have two years to complete it, during which time our current lower school property will not be affected except the ASP building, and we will have a temporary location for ASP.

 What are the buyer’s/Incyte’s plans for the current lower school campus?

 Any potential development plans for the WFS lower school property are at an exploratory stage.
-Any proposed development on the property would occur following the completion of the new Wilmington Friends lower school, which is estimated to be in the Fall of 2023.
+Any proposed development on the property would occur following the completion of the new Wilmington Friends lower school, which is estimated to be in the 2024-25 school year.

 Are there contingencies with the sale of the lower school property?